guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-2.md

-tags = ["mexico", "san jose del pacifico", "oaxaca", "monte alban", "hierve el agua", "la guelaguetza", "cultural_festival", "waterfall", "ruins", "airbnb", "local_food", "unesco-site"] categories = ["travel"] image = "https://live.staticflickr.com/65535/49654061598_dd48d8f9ac_c.jpg" title = "Viva La Guelaguetza!" series = "NO MAMES!" author = "Karan" toc = true
+tags = ["mexico", "san jose del pacifico", "oaxaca", "monte alban", "hierve el agua", "la guelaguetza", "cultural_festival", "waterfall", "ruins", "airbnb", "local_food", "unesco-site"] categories = ["travel"] image = "https://live.staticflickr.com/65535/49654061598_dd48d8f9ac_c.jpg" title = "Mexico [Part 2] - Viva La Guelaguetza!" series = "NO MAMES!" author = "Karan"
 +++

+Read [here](../mexico-part-1/) about how our Mexican adventure began.

 We had spent close to a week in Brisas de Zicatela without doing much.
 A bit of walking around the village, checking out the beaches around and eating a whole lot of artesnal food.
 We left Brisas in a local bus that headed for Pochutla.
 In that bus, racing down an empty highway along the coast, with Mexican music blaring on it's loudspeakers, I finally got the geographical feeling of being in Mexico, halfway across the world from India!